sainmas/-Data-Analytics-and-Software-Development-Capstone/README.md

 # Data Analytics and Software Development Capstone Project

-Capstone project for the Data Analytics and Software Development, Associate of Applied Sciences degree from Green River College.
+This project was completed on June 14, 2023 as a capstone project at Green River College for the Data Analytics and Software Development, Associate of Applied Sciences.

+## Overview
 This application runs a script every 24 hours that will pull relevant energy data from the Energy Information Administration (EIA) API, process and clean it, then will send it to a BigQuery database for storage.

 ## Authors
 Mason Sain, Addison Farley, RJ Trenchard, Will Castillo, Noah Lanctot

 ## Running the Program
 To run this application, you will need to have a Google Cloud account with BigQuery enabled.
 From Google Cloud, you need to create and download an account service key json (https://console.cloud.google.com/iam-admin/serviceaccounts/) and add that file to your program's root directory.
+Make sure to add the tags as shown 'Database Schema' section in the diagram.

 Adjust the values in the 'constants.env' file as applicable.